 If as part of your SBA loan, you pledged your primary residence as collateral, neither Chapter 7 or Chapter 13 bankruptcy will likely help in the event of default.
 However, Chapter 11 Subchapter V may help.

 For instance, a small business debtor's plan may modify the rights of a holder of a claim secured by the principal residence of the debtor if the new value received in connection with the granting of the security interest was:

 Therefore, you could possibly use the Chapter 11 Subchapter V to save your house and modify the terms of repaying the loan if you pledged your house as collateral as part of your personal guarantee.
 You will, more than likely, not rid yourself of the lien.
 Preserving your home constitutes your goal with the new bankruptcy code.
 If you have no other options, you should explore the new bankruptcy option.

-San Diego County residents and small business that may benefit from a bankruptcy should contact us for a free initial consultation.
+San Diego County residents and small business that may benefit from a bankruptcy should contact us for a consultation.
 Our attorneys can help you and your business.

 Protect Law Group has proven, nationwide experience resolving SBA loan or Treasury collection cases for individual debtors.
 Our Firm Attorneys can resolve SBA loans in default through out-of-court negotiations, offers in compromise and structured workouts.